-This was a volatile year in financial markets and interest rates remained low, but the Fund generated a solid return.
-The Fortress Caribbean High Interest Fund returned 2.8% for the year ended September 30, 2020.
-The net asset value (NAV) of the Accumulation shares increased from \$1.9975 at September 30, 2019 to \$2.0532 at September 30, 2020, while the Distribution shares moved from \$1.0189 to \$1.0283 after paying a dividend of \$0.0188 per share.
-Total assets decreased from \$137 million to \$133 million.
-The Fund's compound annual return since inception in 2002 is now 4.0% per year, net of all fees and expenses.
+The Fortress Caribbean High Interest Fund returned 3.4% for the year ended September 30, 2021, generating a positive result even as U.S. bond prices declined, and the domestic Barbados bond market saw few opportunities for new investment.
+The net asset value (NAV) of the Accumulation shares increased to \$2.1220 as of September 30, 2021, from \$2.0532 last year.
+The Distribution shares moved from \$1.0283 to \$1.0132 after paying dividends of \$0.0486 during the year.
+Total assets increased from \$133 million to \$143 million during the year due to positive investment returns and net subscriptions from pensions and monthly savings programmes.
+The Fund's compound annual return since inception of 2002 is now 4.0% per year, net of all fees and expenses.
 Its investment objective continues to be the highest level of income consistent with the preservation of capital.

-The Fund is still closed to new lump-sum subscriptions but remains open for subscriptions from monthly savings programs, RRSPs and pension plans.
+The Fund is still closed to new lump-sum subscriptions but remains open for subscriptions from monthly savings programmes, RRSPs and pension plans.
+This limitation reflects ongoing challenges in finding suitable Barbados dollar investments consistent with our requirements.

 The Fund's portfolio continues to be as diversified as possible given the constraints and controls in place in Barbados and the limited capital markets in the region.
-Its holdings are a mix of Barbados corporate bonds, a small but growing allocation to government securities, a wide range of high-quality global bonds accomplished via the US\$ Fortress Fixed Income Fund and directly, investments in specialised funds, and cash on deposit with CIBC FirstCaribbean, the Fund's Custodian Trustee.
-The gross yield of the Fund's portfolio is approximately 3.5%, a good estimate of its return potential in the medium-term.
+Its holdings are a mix of Barbados corporate bonds, a moderate allocation to government securities, a wide range of high-quality global bonds accomplished via the US\$ Fortress Fixed Income Fund and directly, investments in specialised funds, and cash on deposit with CIBCFirstCaribbean International Bank, the

+Fund's banker.
+The gross yield of the Fund's portfolio is approximately 3.1%, a good estimate of its return potential in the medium-term.